 Several of our current pre-clinical studies and clinical trials are being conducted outside the United States and we may conduct further pre-clinical studies and clinical trials outside the United States in the future.
 We are currently conducting clinical trials in Moldova, Thailand, South Korea, Hong-Kong, Poland, Spain and New Zealand.
 To the extent we do not conduct these clinical trials under an IND, the FDA may not accept data from such trials.
 Although the FDA may accept data from clinical trials conducted outside the United States that are not conducted under an IND, FDA's acceptance of these data is subject to certain conditions.
 For example, the clinical trial must be well designed and conducted and performed by qualified investigators in accordance with ethical principles.
 The trial population must also adequately represent the U.S. population, and the data must be applicable to the U.S. population and U.S. medical practice in ways that the FDA deems clinically meaningful.
 In general, the patient population for any clinical trials conducted outside of the United States must be representative of the population for whom we intend to label the product in the United States.
 In addition, while these clinical trials are subject to the applicable local laws, FDA acceptance of the data will be dependent upon its ability to verify the data and its determination that the trials also complied with all applicable U.S. laws and regulations.
-We cannot assure you that the FDA will accept data from such clinical trials, it would likely result in the need for additional trials, which would be costly and time-consuming and could delay or permanently halt our development of our product candidates.
+We cannot assure you that the FDA will accept data from trials conducted outside of the United States that are not conducted under an IND.
+If the FDA does not accept the data from such clinical trials, it would likely result in the need for additional trials, which would be costly and time-consuming and could delay or permanently halt our development of our product candidates.